 Give the employee the necessary authority to accomplish the task – enough to get the job done, but not so much that you end up with an unpleasant surprise!

 |Time frames can easily be misinterpreted…did you say 5 business days or calendar days?
 If you want the delegated project completed within a certain time frame…be clear.|

 |These meetings let you stay up to date on progress, determine if there is a need for assistance, and allow you to ask questions.

 It’s all right to ask for regular updates on progress and to keep your team aware of deadlines, but do not step in and take over.
 Micro-management can kill motivation.
 Micro-managers need to resist the urge to control every little detail, allowing them to focus on the big picture.

 Bottom line?
 BENEFITS!

-Successful delegation strategies helps managers get tasks done but is also a way of showing confidence in employees and nurturing their personal and professional development.
+Successful delegation strategies help managers get tasks done and show confidence in employees and nurture their personal and professional development.